j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 to dwell here still a space.
 You, firstborn child, made our striving
 into an actual place.
 I awake,
-and I am still with you,
+and I am still with you

-only beginning to fathom how
+beginning to fathom how the sacred
-the sacred places all belong to other worlds the only things ours is blood in the ground.
+places do not belong to us,
+only our blood in the ground.

 There is a garden in you.
 The wandering elements drift and float